Sports Medicine | Jugar de manera segura

 The most important thing to remember about playing sports and injuries is to stop as soon as you feel any pain.
 A simple injury can turn into a serious issue if you continue to play, despite the pain.
 You should consult a health care professional immediately for injuries like broken bones, a dislocation, severe swelling, and numbing and bleeding.

 For less severe injuries, it is probably safe to treat your injury at home.
 If discomfort or other symptoms persist for more than a couple days, contact your doctor.

-PRICER The first line of self-treatment for many sports injuries has been RICE-Rest, Ice, Compression and Elevation.
-Sports medicine professionals have added Protect and Refer to this acronym.
+The standard for many sports injuries has been RICE-Rest, Ice, Compression and Elevation.
+Sports medicine professionals have now added Protect and Refer to this acronym.
 If injured, Protect the injured area by stopping the activity.
 If discomfort or other symptoms persist, Refer the injured person to a qualified medical professional for diagnosis and continued care.
 Using the PRICER method may help lessen pain and inflammation and heal the injury more quickly.

 The NO HARM principle complements the PRICER method and is extremely important in the initial 48 hours following a soft tissue injury.